gicpr7-netizen/sydneyrail/README.md

-# Transport in New South Wales
+# Route in New South Wales

 A website archive the stations in New South Wales.